 Numerous lawsuits are based on the notion that physicians overly prescribed Oxycontin to patients who then became addicted.
 Many users were able to remove the protective, time-release coating and snort or inject the massive dose all at once (which often led to addiction).
 When their prescriptions ran out, some users turned to heroin and other illegal narcotics.

 Regardless of side effects, any product must be safe for consumers to use.
-Purdue Pharma, the drug company that manufacturers Oxycontin, has a duty to warn consumers of the risks that accompany the use of their drug.
+Purdue Pharma, the drug company that manufactures Oxycontin, has a duty to warn consumers of the risks that accompany the use of their drug.
 When Purdue fails to do this or does something to put consumers at risk, then the company is liable to those who have suffered damages.
 There must be a connection between side effects or other risks (such as addiction) of Oxycontin that can be traced to the company's actions in order to prevail in an Oxycontin lawsuit.
 In some cases, physicians who have wrongly or overly prescribed Oxycontin also can be sued.

 Although anyone affected can file a lawsuit, many of the actual users of Oxycontin aren't the plaintiffs for much of the Oxycontin litigation.
 Rather, the plaintiffs are more likely the families of victims who have died due to their addiction or overdoses.
-Additionally, plaintiffs are generally counties, cities, and states that have suffered economic hardships as a result of the opioid epidemic.
+Additionally, plaintiffs are generally counties, cities, local governments, and states that have suffered economic hardships as a result of the opioid epidemic.

 When Oxycontin was a relatively new drug, physicians were reluctant to prescribe it to some of their patients.
 Some of the claims in Oxycontin lawsuits allege that Purdue Pharma gave the health care community assurances through a strong marketing campaign that the Oxycontin patients were unlikely to become addicted.
 After the advertisements, prescribers increased the amount of Oxycontin prescriptions.
 This is the crux of much of the litigation: Purdue Pharma supposedly downplayed the drug's risks, overstated the benefits of opioids for treating chronic rather than short-term pain, and contributed to the opioid crisis by encouraging prescriptions of Oxycontin through aggressive marketing tactics.